4 - Evaluating models

 Concordance

-The concordance statistic (“c-index”, Harrell et al (1996)) is a metric that quantifies that the rank order of the times is consistent with some model score (e.g., a survival probability).
+The concordance statistic (“c-index”, Harrell et al (1996)) is a metric that quantifies that the rank order of the times is consistent with the model score.

 It takes into account censoring and does not depend on a specific evaluation time.
 The range of values is \([-1, 1]\).